Fisherman13/chess-bot/README.md

 the highest value left will be the move that is played.

 ## TODO
+- statemate sometimes does not show winner message
 - en passant
 - promotions visually stay pawns by match replays
 - proper chess notation